openfido/openfido/docs/adr/0002-pipelines.md

 older/simpler routes that I implemented early on aren't validated with marshmallow, and aren't consistent -- they will be refactored over time to use marshmallow.

+Error messages were not very verbose, since the 'auth project' this initial template was copied from were deliberately empty.
+For an API deliberately targeted at application development this API should have been more informative.

+The models and routes ultimately formed two big domains: pipelines, and workflows.
+Having all routes and models in single files was unwieldy.
+The general structure was refactored so that each submodule (pipelines, workflows)

+ * app/pipelines/models.py
+ * app/pipelines/routes.py
+ * app/pipelines/services.py
+ * app/pipelines/queries.py